- Search The Registry

 *The birth of Johnnie Johnson on this date in 1924 is marked on this date.
 He was a Black musician and composer.

 "Johnson ain't copying Chuck's riffs on piano," Richards once said.
 "Chuck adapted them to guitar and put those great lyrics behind them.
 But without somebody to give him those riffs--voila!--no song, just a lot of words on paper."
-In 2001, Johnson got his Rock Hall pass, after the institution tweaked its rules to create a "sideman" category and it was Richards who did the inducting.
+In 2001, Johnson got his Rock Hall to pass after the institution tweaked its rules to create a "sideman" category, and it was Richards who did the inducting.
 It was also Richards who prompted Johnson to sue Berry in 2001.
 The pianist's federal lawsuit claimed that Berry took advantage of Johnson's alcoholism by claiming sole ownership over the songs and refusing to acknowledge Johnson's role in their compositions.
 Johnson sought millions of dollars in royalties.
 But a federal judge tossed the suit a year later, ruling that too much time had passed before Johnson brought the complaint.

 Johnson influenced generations of rockers through his collaborations with Berry--everyone from Elvis Presley and Little Richard to the Beatles and the Rolling Stones.
 Fellow rock originator Bo Diddley, who performed with Johnson, called him "a great man and a great musician."
 "It was so much fun to play with Johnnie," Diddley said in a statement.
 "He will be missed, but his music will live on."
 According to his publicist, Berry was traveling back from Europe and was not immediately available for comment.